mohamedaliznidi/next-challenge-chatbot/docs/deployment.md

 WORKDIR /app

 # Install dependencies based on the preferred package manager
-COPY package.json pnpm-lock.yaml* ./
+COPY package.json yarn.lock ./
-RUN corepack enable pnpm && pnpm i --frozen-lockfile
+RUN yarn install --frozen-lockfile

 # Rebuild the source code only when needed
 FROM base AS builder